Hanspe-3019/workflows/doc/gosafari.md

-# gointernet: Safari tabgroups implemented as workflow
+# gosafari: Safari tabgroups implemented as workflow

 This workflow let you open group of URLs in Tabs in new Safari window